Partition Scheme

 However, after compiling dwm and st and rebooting, the files in the /boot folder were removed.
 I got the same errors with the boot partition as before.

-When I reinstalled Artix, I decided on only using ALSA without PipeWire and using dinit instead of OpenRC.
-It starts up a lot faster than OpenRC, but there is less documentation for it since it is newer.
+When I reinstalled Artix, I decided on using dinit instead of OpenRC.
+It starts up faster, but there is less documentation for it since it is newer.